MeshGlyph Class#

 is colored by the value of its parent face.
 For node-centered

-data, uses tricontourf for smooth interpolated contours.
+data, uses tricontourf for smooth interpolated filled

 Supports all 5 color scale types from default_options: